 If you are using a laptop, you should use a laptop stand.
 Read our review of the best laptop stands here.

-2. Clean the hardware and physical components inside the CPU: While there are some components inside the computer that are delicate and must not be handled roughly, there are certain components like the fans and hard disks, which you can clean using a clean cloth.
-You can also gently clean other parts when the power is off, and the computer is not in use.
+2. Clean the hardware and physical components inside the CPU: While some components inside the computer are delicate and must not be handled roughly, there are certain components like the fans and hard disks, which you can clean using a clean cloth.
+You can also gently clean other parts when the power is off and the computer is not in use.
 You can also use a disposable compressed air duster to avoid debris falling into the interior or exterior.

 In case you are still wondering how to clean your computer physically, here is a video tutorial:

 3. Check if the thermal paste has dried up: Thermal paste is a silvery grey substance placed on a CPU before adding a cooling solution.
 It is vital to transfer heat from the CPU to the cooler.
-If you are using an old PC, replacing the thermal paste can solve the problem of CPU heating sometimes.
+If you are using an old PC, replacing the thermal paste can sometimes solve CPU heating.

 You can also take the help of this video to understand how to prevent your CPU from heating:

 Overheating of a CPU is one aspect that many of us tend to overlook.
-You must know that it is not just one component that we are talking about, but the longevity of your computer.
-I have covered all the important aspects of CPU heating in this article.
+However, you must know that it is not just one component that we are talking about, but the longevity of your computer.
+I have covered all the essential aspects of CPU heating in this article.
 I hope it was helpful.
 Please share this article with your friends and family and leave a comment in the comments section to let us know what you think.